-Researchers at the Human-Animal Interaction Lab at Oregon State University set up an experiment in order to study attachment behaviors between cats and their owners.
+A 2019 experiment at the Human-Animal Interaction Lab at Oregon State University used the offspring-caregiver bond as a way to study attachment behaviors between cats and their owners.
 This “secure base test” included three phases:

 - First, cats and kittens spent two minutes in a new environment with their owner or caregiver.